 Harmony House is easily accessible from all major trunk roads and motorways and the park and ride is 10 minutes away at MacArthur Glen.
 We have safe parking and washing drying facilities for guests arriving by cycle or motorbike and there is an hourly bus service throughout the day (except Sundays), which takes 20 minutes to York

-You will be pleasantly surprised how close Stillingfleet is to the city of York with just a short drive through the countryside to get you to the park and ride or the city centre.
-Should you prefer to venture further - the east coast Whitby and Scarborough are within an hour away where you can break your journey with a trip on the north Yorkshire railway or visit to Castle Howard, Goathland or Robin Hoods Bay.
-Go West, and you can visit Harrogate Knaresborough, Studley Royal and Malham Cove to name but a few with an hours drive.
+Stillingfleet known as Steflingefled in the Doomsday book has a Norman Church, plentiful history and award winning Stillingfleet gardens .You will be pleasantly surprised how close Stillingfleet is to the city of York with just a short drive through the countryside to get you to the park and ride or the city centre.
+Should you prefer to venture further - you will find many ideas on the attractions page.

 There are several excellent pubs and restaurants in villages within 3 miles of us or we can cook your evening meal if booked in advance (except weekends).
 Hilary was trained at the Cordon Bleu school of Cookery and runs cookery activities for small groups.
 Paul has spent a life time in the automotive industry and now enjoys restoring classic cars and motorbikes and competing in Landrover trials.
 Please feel free to come and go as you please however the inner doors are locked at 1am as not to disturb fellow guests.

 The house has no facilities for children.
 However we have a family annex which is self-catering with provisions for a cereals and toast breakfast.